 Document control is fundamental to the success of all medical device companies.
 Done right, this allows for scaling, and makes quality repeatable.
 From a regulatory sense, it’s your way of proving your documentation is following necessary requirements for compliance.

 Like quality culture itself, I strongly recommend companies implement their document controls as early as possible.

 Early document control can often catch errors and faults that can then be corrected while still in the early stages, making it easier to keep track of things.

 Let me give you an example of the kind of benefits this can bring - let’s say you’re in the research stage of your project, and you send away design outputs for prototype manufacturing.
 A documentation error during this process will delay your project and can waste significant capital... money you could have used to budget for a more stringent document management system.

 Having a good quality management system (QMS) in place can make document control a lot easier.
 This is one of the reasons why we created Greenlight Guru, to serve as an electronic QMS that addresses and solves pain points in processes like document control, an area where it’s much too easy for documents to get lost in paper-based systems or applications not designed to manage the specific data set required for medical devices.

-You can check out a demo of our purpose-built eQMS to see the advanced document management software workflow.
 Each document can be monitored for approval status with full traceability across the most recent versions for simple implementation and management as you scale.